uzairmukadam/Trend-Sage/README.md

 - Location: model_generator/coin_gecko_model_generator.py
 - Purpose: Builds predictive models and generates forecasts using ARIMA.
 - Key Methods:
-    -fit(timeframe, steps): Fits a model and forecasts future prices for a given timeframe.
+    - fit(timeframe, steps): Fits a model and forecasts future prices for a given timeframe.

 ---

+## 🚧 Pending Work

+- Enhance the accuracy and reliability of forecasting models by fine-tuning key parameters.
+- Streamline the existing forecasting pipeline for better performance and efficiency.
+- Implement automation to forecast and analyze.
+- Create an interactive dashboard to visualize predictions, trends, and insights in a user-friendly manner.

+---

 ## 🔮 Future Enhancements

-- Optimize current forecast pipeline.
-- Add support for more advanced forecasting models (e.g., LSTM, Prophet).
-- Extend feature engineering to include more technical indicators.
-- Implement real-time data fetching and analysis.
-- Create a visualization dashboard for predictions and trends.
+- AExpand support to include cutting-edge models such as LSTM and Prophet for improved predictions.
+- Introduce additional technical indicators to enrich the dataset and boost model performance.
+- Design a robust pipeline that periodically fetches data at defined intervals, executes the entire forecasting process, and dynamically updates predictions in real-time.
+- Simplify the process of migrating the solution to cloud environments for scalability and accessibility.

+---

+## 📜 License

+This project is licensed under the GNU General Public License.
+For detailed terms and conditions, please refer to the LICENSE file included in this repository.